optilude/Plone-Conference-2011-training/exercises/exercise-10.rst

 We would then use this for a deployment, by checking out the tag on the relevant server and running the build, which will download our custom eggs from the internal egg index and build everything from stable packages.

-To roll back to a previous version, you can check out an older tag of the build and re-run buildout, which will use whatever versions of custom (and third-party) packages were pinned in ``versions.cfg`` at the time.
+To roll back to a previous version, you can check out an older tag of the build and re-run buildout, which will use whatever versions of custom (and third- party) packages were pinned in ``versions.cfg`` at the time.

 If we now revert to the development build, it will use the development checkouts, since we haven't cleared ``auto-checkout`` in ``buildout.cfg``.
-This may be appropraite, but for larger projects or organisations with shared packages used across multiple projects, it is probably best to clear out the ``auto-checkout`` list in ``buildout.cfg`` (and any other files) when an appropriate release has been made.
+This may be appropriate, but for larger projects or organisations with shared packages used across multiple projects, it is probably best to clear out the ``auto-checkout`` list in ``buildout.cfg`` (and any other files) when a usable release has been made.

 If development then resumes on a package, it can be checked out with ``mr.developer``::